-No victims found in rubble of Silver Spring apartment blast as search continues
+Silver Spring apartment blast ruled accidental; gas pipe cut by mistake, officials say

 The blast erupted at 10:30 a.m. when many residents were away at work or in school.

-Goldstein has said a worker was trying to fix a plumbing problem, and a gas line was cut, but repeated Monday that it was too soon to conclude exactly what happened.
-The spark or flame that set off the gas appears to be a deeper mystery.
+Goldstein said the worker was trying to fix a plumbing problem.
+The spark or flame that set off the gas appears is not known.

 “In any type of residential or commercial structure, there are many, many ignition sources,” Goldstein said.
 “Could be a pilot light.
 Could be a cigarette.
 Could be the simple flick of a light switch.
 Could be a motorized tool, or all kinds of components, could be that ignition source.”